 - Stick to 70 characters or less

-The title is the first place the biggest channels and the top YouTube creators look to make a change if their video is underperforming?
-They take every opportunity to maximize the impact of the title, to increase CTR and the prospect of being suggested by YouTube.
-And you can do the same!
+The title is the first place the biggest channels and the top YouTube creators look to make a change if their video is not performing.
+They take every opportunity to maximize the impact of the title, to increase CTR and to get the YouTube algorithms to take notice.

-A/B testing is simply a way to compare two versions of something to determine which performs better.
-Also known as split testing, two or more versions of a variable (thumbnail, title, etc.) are shown to different segments of YouTube viewers to determine which version has the most impact.
+A/B testing (AKA split testing) is simply a way to compare two versions of something to determine which performs better.
+In an A/B test, two or more versions of a variable (thumbnail, title, etc.) are shown to audiences to determine which version has the most impact.
 That version is crowned the winner and replaces the lower-performing variant.

 On YouTube, log into TubeBuddy, and select ‘Video A/B Testing’ from the dashboard dropdown.
 Then just click on ‘Create A/B Test Now.’
 A new window will open, and from here, you can select which video you want to test a title for.